No booking fees on the app

 York to Leeds train travel guide

-The train journey from York to Leeds combines efficiency with pleasure, featuring beautiful scenery and comfort.
-With frequent departures from York, you can get to Leeds in just 22m, making it an ideal and convenient choice for travelling between them.
+Taking the train from York to Leeds is both efficient and enjoyable, offering scenic views and comfort.
+With frequent departures from York, you can arrive at Leeds in just 22m, making it a quick and convenient option for travelling between these two places.

 Planning and booking